boddeti21/EduBridge-Data-Analytics/Projects/Readme.md

 #### 1. Diabetes Disease
 - The objective of the dataset is to diagnostically predict whether or not a patient has diabetes
-#### Skills used
-- Data Preprocessing, Exploratory DataAnalysis , scikit-learn, pandas , python3
+- Skills used: Data Preprocessing, Exploratory DataAnalysis , scikit-learn, pandas , python3
-#### Algorithms used
-- K-Nearest Neighbor, Logistic Regression, Random Forest
+- Algorithms used: K-Nearest Neighbor, Logistic Regression, Random Forest
-#### Conclusion
-- Random Forest after applying Hyper-parameter tunning gives best result in predicting Diabetes.
+-Conclusion: Random Forest after applying Hyper-parameter tunning gives best result in predicting Diabetes.

 #### 2. SMS Spam Collection
 - The objective of the dataset is to find the frequencies of words in the spam and non-spam messages.
 - The words of the messages will be the model features
-#### Skills used
-- Data Preprocessing, Exploratory DataAnalysis , scikit-learn, pandas , python3
+- Skills used: Data Preprocessing, Exploratory DataAnalysis , scikit-learn, pandas , python3
-#### Algorithms used
-- Multinomial Naive Bayes
+- Algorithms used: Multinomial Naive Bayes
-#### Conclusion
-- In this 13% of the messages are spam
-- The model is 98% accurat for predicting the spam
+- Conclusion: In this 13% of the messages are spam and the model is 98% accurat for predicting the spam.